Stephen Chbosky

-Stephen Chbosky (/ʃəˈbɒski/; born January 25, 1970) is an American screenwriter, film producer, film director, novelist, television writer, and television producer.
-He is best-known for writing the bestselling coming-of-age novel The Perks of Being a Wallflower (1999), as well as for writing and directing the 2012 film adaptation of the book.
-Most recently, he directed the 2017 drama Wonder and the 2021 film adaptation of Dear Evan Hansen.
+Stephen Chbosky (/ʃəˈbɒski/; born January 25, 1970) is an American film director, screenwriter, and author.
+He is best-known for writing the bestselling coming-of-age novel The Perks of Being a Wallflower (1999), and writing and directing its 2012 film adaptation.
+He also directed the drama Wonder (2017) and the 2021 film adaptation of Dear Evan Hansen.
 His first psychological horror novel, Imaginary Friend, was published in October 2019.

 Early life

-Chbosky was born in Pittsburgh, Pennsylvania, and was raised in the Pittsburgh suburb of Upper St. Clair, Pennsylvania.
+Chbosky was born in Pittsburgh, Pennsylvania, and was raised the suburb of Upper St. Clair Township, Pennsylvania.
 He is the son of Lea (née Meyer), a tax preparer, and Fred G. Chbosky, a steel company executive and consultant to CFOs.
 Chbosky has a sister, Stacy, who is married to director John Erick Dowdle.
 He was raised Catholic.
 As a teenager, Chbosky "enjoyed a good blend of the classics, horror, and fantasy."
 He was heavily influenced by J. D. Salinger's novel The Catcher in the Rye and the writing of F. Scott Fitzgerald and Tennessee Williams.
 Chbosky graduated from Upper St. Clair High School in 1988, around which time he met Stewart Stern, screenwriter of the 1955 James Dean film Rebel Without a Cause.
 Stern became Chbosky's "good friend and mentor", and proved a major influence on Chbosky's career.